 Low back pain affects approximately 84% of adults during their lives with the sacroiliac joint being the source of chronic low back pain in approximately 15% to 30% of patients.
-3,11,17.
+3,11,17 may become chronic and disabling for about 5-10% of the adults in the United States.
 When the sacroiliac joint is the source of this pain, and all appropriate conservative measures fail to relieve symptoms of trauma associated with fracture, infection/sepsis, tumors involving the sacrum, cancer, or spinal instability, treatment options may include fusion of this joint or implantation of devices that stabilize this joint with minimally invasive surgery.
 To stabilize the sacroiliac joint, the iliac crest bone and the sacrum are held together by plates and/or screws or an interbody fusion cage, until the two bones fuse.
 3

 There are a number of FDA-approved implants that have been proposed for sacroiliac joint disorders, but the majority of clinical trials and studies have been done on the iFuse implant system.
-This was initially called the SI Joint Fusion and received the original 510(k) clearance from the Food and Drug Administration in November 2008 for fracture fixation of long bones, large bone fragments of the pelvis and for conditions including sacroiliac joint disruptions and degenerative sacroilitis.
-Additional FDA clearances were given on April 21, 2011, and on April 17, 2015.
+This was initially called the SI Joint Fusion and received the original 510(k) clearance from the Food and Drug Administration in November 2008; for fracture fixation of long bones, large bone fragments of the pelvis and for conditions including sacroiliac joint disruptions and degenerative sacroilitis.
+Additional FDA clearances were given on April 21, 2011 and on April 17, 2015.
 The iFuse system involves the fluoroscopically guided insertion of titanium implants across the sacroiliac joint.
-Under general anesthesia, a 2-two to-3-three centimeter incision is created, and after determining the appropriate size of the implant, a cannulated delivery system is used to insert the implants into the proper position.
-While the number varies, most patients receive 3-three implants to stabilize the joint.
-The implants of the implants of the proper position.
+Under general anesthesia, a 2-to-3-centimeter incision is created, and after determining the appropriate size of the implant, a cannulated delivery system is used to insert the implants into the proper position.
+While the number varies, most patients receive 3 implants to stabilize the joint.
+7.810.11

-Wang Whang and Polly completed two randomized controlled trials with a six month and one year follow up, respectively, on sacroiliac joint fusion using iFuse versesversus non-surgical management.
+Wang and Polly completed two randomized controlled trials with a six month and one year follow up, respectively, on sacroiliac joint fusion using iFuse verses non-surgical management.
 The iFuse led to better outcomes and similar safety compared with nonsurgical management, and to better operative outcomes and at least comparable efficacy compared with open surgery.
 However, uncertainty remains due to the lack of longer-term efficacy and safety follow-up with radiologic confirmation, and to the lack of comparisons with other minimally invasive approaches.
-5,145,14 There is additional evidence suggesting sacroiliac joint fusion with iFuse improves pain, enhances health-related quality of life, and decreases disability compared to non-surgical management.
-2,21,22
+5,148,17